ArnaudVolpi/arnaudvolpi/README.md

-### 👋 Hi there !
+# 👋 Hi there !
 I'm Arnaud Volpi

-## 😀 About me
+### 😀 - About me
-I'm a Full-Stack Developer working in Lyon, France.
+I'm a student engineer in computer science based in Lyon, France, passionate about the world of development for the past 6 years.
+Mainly focused on web development since 2019 I discovered a passion for design and front-end development with modern javascript frameworks like Angular, React or Vue.

+### 💻 - My Job
+I am currently working as an apprentice engineer at the Agence Régionale de Santé Auvergne-Rhône-Alpes.
+Where I work mainly as a fullstack developper under javascript and php environments.

 <!--
 **ArnaudVolpi/arnaudvolpi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.